liminals/stock-share-market/README.md

 - In the Edit Configuration window select Skip Tests
 - After 'Build Success', Right click on project > Run as > Run on server
 - Choose Tomcat8 on localhost, Then Finish
+- Setup database with the included liminal_final.sql file, which includes create database statement.
+No need to create database
+- Set database username password in DBConnection.java class

+### Specifics
+- A turn is 60 seconds
+- A game must have more than 3 turns upto 40